kevinrenskers/dotfiles/README.md

 # Mac OS X setup

-This is a list of reproducible steps to get a clean Mac up and running with a bunch of development tools.
+This is a list of reproducible steps to get a clean Mac up and running with nice dotfiles for Bash and ZSH, plus a whole bunch of development tools.
 Tested on OS X 10.8 (Mountain Lion) and 10.9-dp2 (Mavericks).

 ## Step 1: prepare Mac OS X